Search for suspect in Facebook homicide video widens to 5 states

 When asked what message she wanted to relay to her son, Green said: "I want him to call me."

-Suspect was 'mad at his girlfriend'
+Suspect was 'mad' at his girlfriend

 When Green spoke with her son on Sunday, he told her he was "shooting people" because he was "mad with his girlfriend" of about three years.